Skip to main content

 You can allow an employee to share this allowance with another person.
 Select Enable allowance to be shared with another person.

-The employee will need to provide the name and National Insurance Number of the person they will share the policy with.
+The employee will need to provide the name and National Insurance Number of the person they'll share the policy with.

-When you enable this setting, any days used over the allowance in the current period will be taken away from the allowance next year.
-Select At the end of the year, carry over overused days as negative amount.
+When you enable this setting, the system deducts any days used over the allowance from the next period’s allowance.
+Turn on At the end of the year, carry over overused days as a negative amount to apply this behaviour.

-Set how the allowance is calculated for new starters
+Set how the Sage HR calculates allowance for new starters

 Give allowance depending on their start date

-This is the default behaviour.
-The system calculates how mich time a new employee is entitled to in the current year based days left from their start date until the policy reset date
+This is the default setup.
+The system calculates a new employee’s leave based on the time between their start date and the policy reset date.

-Give full year's allowance instead of automatically calculating current allowance based on employee start date
+Give full year's allowance instead of automatically calculating the current allowance based on the employee's start date

 For example, if an employee starts in the second quarter of the company's year, the system will give half of the full allowance.

-Give allowance based on the quarter they start in full 2/3, 1/3, 1/4, 0 of yearly allowance
+Give allowance based on the quarter they start, in full 2/3, 1/3, 1/4, 0 of the yearly allowance

 For example, if an employee starts in the second quarter of the company's year, the system will give two-thirds of the full allowance.